PhD, English. Brown University, May 2017.

 Member, Bachelor of Media Studies Steering Committee.
 University of British Columbia, present.

-Stream Lead for Media Studies Stream, Coordinated Arts Program.
+Stream Coordinator for Media Studies Stream, Coordinated Arts Program.
 University of British Columbia, Present.

 Shadow Moderator for CAP conference, Coordinated Arts Program.
 University of British Columbia, March 2019.